 There are four ways to score in Rugby:

-- The try, earning five points, in which a player carries the ball over the goal line and then touches it to the ground;
+- The try, earning five points, in which a player places the ball down on the ground (grounding) in the opponent's in-goal area;

 - The conversion, earning two points, in which a player kicks the ball between the goalposts after a try;

-- The three-point drop goal, in which a player kicks the ball between the goalposts during regular gameplay; and
+- The three-point drop goal, in which a player drop-kicks the ball between the goalposts during regular gameplay; and

 - The three-point penalty kick, awarded after an infringement by the opposing team.